lawrence-cj/LLaMA-DiffFit/README.md

 ### Training (`finetune.py`)

-This file contains a straightforward application of PEFT with DiffFit to the LLaMA model, as well as some code related to prompt construction and tokenization.
+This file contains a straightforward application of PEFT with DiffFit to the LLaMA model, as well as some codes related to prompt construction and tokenization.
-Near the top of this file is a set of hardcoded hyper-parameters that you should feel free to modify.
+Near the top of this file is a set of hardcoded hyper-parameters that you could feel free to modify.
 PRs adapting this code to support larger models are always welcome.
 ```
 cd project_dir